-In addition to my leadership training and communications consulting, I also have my own coaching practice for people who are in the midst of life transitions and adversity, including chronic illness, and living abroad.
+In addition to my leadership training and communications consulting, I also have my own coaching practice for people who are in the midst of life transitions and adversity, including chronic illness, living abroad, and professional development.
 I am interested in the human condition because I am continually impressed with how people handle adversity.
 By working with you one-on-one I can help you use your internal compass to hold your own and uncover a path to the next season.
 Ultimately, I want to help you find the courage to imagine that your life could be different from what it is now.

 Areas of Focus